-515 A5 AC Eddy Strength and Speed for all Blocks in MAM and SON
+A3 AC Eddy Strength and Speed for all Blocks in MAM and SON

-The mean and standard error of the The mean AC eddy intensityand speed before and during/after blocking, zonal and meridional speeds for MAM and SON is shown in Fig. ?? for blocks of all lengths are shown by the black lines in Figs. A4.
-A5.
-The eddies exhibit the same qualitative characteristics as those in DJF and JJA, but with intermediate values.
-Both speed and intensity for MAM and SON are also very similar to each other too.
+365 The mean and standard error of the AC eddy intensity and speed before and during/after blocking for MAM and SON is shown in Fig. A3.
+The eddies exhibit the same qualitative characteristics as those in DJF and JJA, with intermediate values.
+Both speed and intensity for MAM and SON are very similar to each other too.